BestTimesToVisit.com Logo

 culture

-Learn a few basic French phrases like 'Bonjour,' 'Merci,' and 'S'il vous plaît.'
-While many people in the tourist industry speak English, making an effort in French is always appreciated and can lead to warmer interactions with locals, especially in smaller shops or bakeries.
+Learn a few basic French phrases like 'Bonjour' (hello), 'Merci' (thank you), and 'S'il vous plaît' (please).
+While many people in Chamonix speak English, making an effort with the local language is always appreciated and can lead to warmer interactions, especially in smaller shops or cafes.

 safety